LightTag/user_guide/source/index.rst

 ===============================================

-LightTag makes it easy to annotate text with a large team.
+LightTag makes it easy to annotate text with a large :ref:`Team<team>`.
 LightTag is for you if you've ever thought

    "I want *n* annotators to annotate :ref:`dataset` A with :ref:`tags<tag>` from :ref:`schema` B"